-(3) Widows and orphans of war; and(4) Persons whose properties were destroyed or forcibly taken.

-c.
-Emancipated orphan of war - an orphan of war who has already attained 18 years of age or has already married upon the enactment of this Act d.
-Parent - is the mother or father of child, including the ones acting in loco parentis e.
-Report of the Transitional Justice and Reconciliation Commission - refers to the 151-page Report of the Transitional Justice and Reconciliation Commission published with a Philippine Copyright in 2016 a.
-A child of a documented victim of human rights violation who was killed as a result of such violation;
+- ii.
+Persons internally displaced due to armed conflicts; - iii.
+Widows and orphans of war; and - iv.
+Persons whose properties were destroyed or forcibly taken. - c.
+Emancipated orphan of war refers to an orphan of war who has already attained 18 years of age or has already married upon the enactment of this Act. - d.
+Parent is the mother or father of a child, including the ones acting in loco parentis. - e.
+Report of the Transitional Justice and Reconciliation Commission refers to the 151page Report of the Transitional Justice and Reconciliation Commission published with a Philippine Copyright in 2016